Non-religious and secular funerals in Australia: what you need to know

 The legal requirements for handling a death are administrative, not ceremonial:

-A Medical Certificate of Cause of Death.
-A doctor must confirm the death and issue this certificate.
-If the death is sudden, unexplained, or the doctor is unwilling to certify, the coroner becomes involved.
+| Medical Certificate of Cause of Death | A doctor confirms the death and issues this certificate.
+If the death is sudden, unexplained, or the doctor is unwilling to certify, the coroner becomes involved |

-Death registration.
-The death must be registered with the state Registry of Births, Deaths and Marriages.
-In NSW, this must happen within 7 days of the burial or cremation.
-Timelines vary by state.
+| Death registration | The death is registered with the state Registry of Births, Deaths and Marriages.
+In NSW, within 7 days of the burial or cremation.
+Timelines vary by state |

-A disposal authority.
-For burial, the family or funeral director applies for an authority to bury from the local council or cemetery.
-For cremation, a permit to cremate is required, which involves an additional layer of medical scrutiny: a medical referee must review the cause of death certificate before the cremation can proceed.
+| Disposal authority | For burial, an authority to bury from the council or cemetery.
+For cremation, a permit to cremate, with a medical referee reviewing the cause of death certificate first |

 That is the full list of legal obligations.
 Everything else, the coffin, the flowers, the ceremony, the funeral director, is a choice.